rkillickdev/the-coffee-run/README.md

 Future implementations that are not within the scope of this project but could be added at a later date to enhance the user experience would be:

 * The ability for the user to pay for the order using the app, to make the pickup process even smoother and quicker.

+* The ability for users to create an account where they can accrue loyalty points for each coffee order and redeem them when sufficient total reached.

+* Admin View can only be accessed with username and password login

 <br>